 A bill to expand Maryland’s definition of child pornography to include sexually graphic images of children and conform state criminal law to federal criminal law.
 Lead sponsors: Senator Susan Lee and Delegate Lesley Lopez.

 Lisae C Jordan Executive Director & Counsel Maryland Coalition Against Sexual Assault

-To view the final 2018 Legislative Priorities, click here.
+To view a PDF of the final 2018 Legislative Priorities, click here.

-To view the final 2017 Legislative Priorities, click here.
+To view a PDF of the final 2017 Legislative Priorities, click here.

-To view the final 2016 Legislative Priorities, click here.
+To view a PDF of the final 2016 Legislative Priorities, click here.